FOREX-Dollar plunges to 3-month low vs yen as Powell says Fed to go slow

 By Kevin Buckland

-TOKYO, Dec 1 (Reuters) - The dollar tumbled to a three-month low versus the yen on Thursday as traders focused on comments by Federal Reserve Chair Jerome Powell that interest rate hikes could be scaled back "as soon as December."
+TOKYO, Dec 1 (Reuters) - The dollar tumbled to a three-month low against the yen on Thursday as traders focussed on comments by Federal Reserve Chair Jerome Powell that interest rate hikes could be scaled back "as soon as December".

 Powell said on Wednesday that "slowing down at this point is a good way to balance the risks" but added that controlling inflation "will require holding policy at a restrictive level for some time".

-However the market reaction "is somewhat surprising," Catril added.
-"The Fed chair really just reiterated the view of late, which is a smaller hike should be expected next week, but he re-emphasized they're not done yet and we should be expecting a much higher terminal rate."
+However, the market reaction "is somewhat surprising", Catril said.
+"The Fed chair really just reiterated the view of late, which is a smaller hike should be expected (at the next meeting on Dec.
+14), but he re-emphasized they're not done yet and we should be expecting a much higher terminal rate."

-Markets are currently pricing in a 91% probability that the Fed increases rates by 50 basis points on Dec.
-14, and see a 9% chance of another 75-basis-point hike that day.
+Markets are pricing in a 91% probability that the Fed increases rates by 50 basis points at the next meeting, versus a 9% chance of another 75-basis-point hike.
 The peak is seen below 5% around May.

 In November, the dollar dropped 7.15% versus the yen, its worst month in 14 years, as investors positioned for a Fed pivot.

-The dollar index - which measures the currency against six major peers including the yen and euro - extended Wednesday's more than 1% drop into Thursday, dipping a further 0.09% to 105.69.
+The dollar index - which measures the currency against six major peers, including the yen and euro - extended Wednesday's more than 1% drop into Thursday, dipping a further 0.28% to 105.48.
 It tumbled 5.2% in November, its worst monthly showing since September 2010.

-The gains came even as a European survey on Wednesday showed euro zone inflation easing far more than expected in November, raising hopes that price growth is past its peak and bolstering the case for slower tightening by the European Central Bank.
+The common currency's gains came even as a European survey on Wednesday showed euro zone inflation easing far more than expected in November, raising expectations that inflation is past its peak and bolstering the case for slower tightening by the European Central Bank.

 The Aussie and kiwi have also been buoyed by signs the Chinese government will relent on its zero-COVID policy.

-on Wednesday, while officials in Zhengzhou, the site of a big Foxconn factory making Apple iPhones that has been the scene of worker unrest over COVID, also announced the "orderly" resumption of businesses.
+Giant cities Guangzhou and Chongqing announced easings of COVID curbs on Wednesday, while officials in Zhengzhou, the site of a Foxconn factory that is the world's biggest maker of Apple iPhones, which has been the scene of worker unrest over COVID, also announced the "orderly" resumption of businesses.

-(Reporting by Kevin Buckland; Editing by Stephen Coates and Ana Nicolaci da Costa)
+(Reporting by Kevin Buckland; Editing by Stephen Coates, Ana Nicolaci da Costa and William Mallard)